 Ensure that everything you talked about and agreed with the school during the interview process is in writing in the contract.
 This includes overtime, airfare reimbursement, details of your apartment (including how it’s furnished), and anything else you agreed upon.
-If you agreed on something verbally or via email but it is not included in your contract, unfortunately you cannot expect it to be fulfilled.
-Therefore, please take time and care to really think about the terms of your contract before signing it.
+If you agreed on something verbally or via email, but it is not included in your contract, unfortunately you cannot expect it to be fulfilled.
+Therefore, take time and care to really think about the terms of your contract before signing it.

 Some schools will note lots of little penalty clauses within their contract.
 For example, some may deduct a percentage of a teacher’s monthly pay as a deposit which they will keep if you break the contract in any way, or take a deposit for the apartment.
 Some will have large penalties for taking sick days.
-Ensure that you are ok with any such clauses before you agree to them.
+Ensure that you are OK with any such clauses before you agree to them.

 Also be wary if your contract states that you are responsible for conducting unpaid promotional or recruitment activities for a school; this can be anything from simply handing out flyers to putting on a show in public.
 Again, only agree to this part of the job if you know what it will involve.

-N.B Again, it is very important to note that a contract is between yourself and the school, not yourself and Opportunity China.
+N.B Again, it is important to note that a contract is between yourself and the school, not yourself and Opportunity China.